Oliver-Lack/Wordie-AI/readme.md

 sudo reboot

 **WOHOO done…hopefully....nearly**

-Now you need to setup the boto3 session for SSO to log data to an S3 bucket.
-The App requires this.
-To do this, you must setup aws cli and sso config before running the app.
-Terminal commands below: (extra hint: create your own aws account and s3 bucket first)

-(SSH into instance and run the following commands; You may need to uninstall the default aws CLI version first Version 2 required) pip apt install awscli
-     (installing version 2 of awscli in the venv and globally might take some extra mucking around.
-Don't give up) aws configure sso

-  (fill out required identity data from access portal sso info.)
-  Now create aws profile name and connect to admin account (profile name like WordieLocal).
-  Change profile name in boto3.Session in wordie.py to newly assigned name.

   Go to your browser and visit the IP or the domain name connected (domains can’t take up to 6 hours to connect to the IP).